Table of Contents

 Current Transformer (CT)

-Determine the type of CT based on the connection intensity (amperage).
+Determine the type of CT based on the connection current (amperage).

-CTs clip directly onto the wire or copper bus of each phase.
-Pay attention to the wire gauge relative to the CT diameter.
+The CTs clip directly onto the cable or copper bar of each phase.
+Be careful about the cable section relative to the CT diameter.

 Other CTs can be ordered for specific cases with a larger diameter.
-Please specify when ordering.
+Specify when ordering.

-For panels with GRD meter panels, it is possible to order DIN rail enclosures with mounting plates.
+For panels with GRD meter panels, DIN rail enclosures with mounting plates can be ordered.

 4. Installation and Configuration